 You would look so much prettier without your glasses.

 Well, I wouldn’t be able to see anything without my glasses, so I think I’ll keep wearing them.
 I’ve never been tempted to stop wearing my glasses or anything similar because I very much enjoy being able to see.
-I am inspired by one of my favorite musicians who wore glasses, even though he was pressured to go without them- read more about Buddy Holly and his glasses here.
+I am inspired by one of my favorite musicians who wore glasses, even though he was pressured to go without them.
+Plus, there are plenty of cool artists that had vision impairments just like mine.

 While I have seen many people answer these questions by insulting the person who asked in the first place, I much prefer to answer these questions simply, and maybe even with a bit of humor.
 Don’t make people feel stupid for not knowing something, instead educate them about whatever they want to know.
 It’s much more positive that way.